matrixise/www.wirtel.be/content/talk/what-is-new-in-python-37.md

     - "PyCon Slovakia 2019"
 ---

-## About
+# Abstract

 This talk will explain the new features of Python 3.7, released at the end of June 2018.

 {{< speakerdeck "matrixise/whats-new-in-python-3-dot-7" >}}